 *Awards are hand carved wooden medals made in DR Congo, where our Bible Study groups operate.

 *T-shirts for regular tickets are guaranteed if ordered on or before Feb.
-22, 2019.
+24, 2019.
+There will be some extra tshirts at the race available on a first come first serve basis.
+Yo might want to order a no tshirt ticket and then purchase the shirt at the race if there are any left.
 You can opt for a no t-shirt ticket for a reduced price.

 *Free cooling Bandana, while supplies last.

 *Free Photos from the run to download from our Facebook Page: Run4Bibles.